DE1-Engineering-Mathematics/module-resources/PythonSheets/PythonCheatsheet.md

 # Python Cheatsheet

+The use of python in this module will not be directly assessed but you may use it as a tool to solve problems.

 ### Getting Started with Python
 These pages provide a very basic introduction to using Python to solve mathematical problems.